bookofproofs/bookofproofs.github.io/_sources/history/19th-century/chrystal.md

 * In these and subsequent papers Chrystal studied seiches in lakes of many different shapes.
 * It is interesting to look at some descriptions of Chrystal's character.
 * Professor Chrystal is perhaps the most approachable of all our professors.
+* There are few classes so completely dominated by their teachers as Professor Chrystal's; he has a fine and tactful sarcasm which he knows well how to use ...
 * But those who only know the Chrystal of the class-room know little of him.
 * There is the Chrystal of the private interview - a kindly, sympathetic, helpful teacher.
 * There is the Chrystal who, as Dean of the Faculty of Arts, advises the timid urchin hesitating on the threshold of his academic career, or guides the inexperienced footsteps of students as they face out into the unknown world.